reduxjs/react-redux/docs/using-react-redux/connect-dispatching-actions-with-mapDispatchToProps.md

 ### Can I call `store.dispatch`?

 It's an anti-pattern to interact with the store directly in a React component, whether it's an explicit import of the store or accessing it via context (see the [Redux FAQ entry on store setup](https://redux.js.org/faq/storesetup#can-or-should-i-create-multiple-stores-can-i-import-my-store-directly-and-use-it-in-components-myself) for more details).
-Let React-Redux’s `connect` handle the access to the store, and use the `dispatch` it passes to the props to dispatch actions.
+Let React Redux’s `connect` handle the access to the store, and use the `dispatch` it passes to the props to dispatch actions.

 ## Links and References